AlavudeenA/DSA/README.md

 However, we can measure the speed of an operation in terms of how many computational steps it takes.
 If Operation A takes 5 steps, and Operation B takes 500 steps, we can assume that Operation A will always be faster than Operation B on all pieces of hardware.
 Measuring the number of steps is, therefore, the key to analyzing the speed of an operation.

 Let’s apply this to our grocery list array.
-Our example array begins at memory address 1010.
+Our example, lets say, array begins at memory address 1010.
 So, if we told the computer to read the value at index 3, the computer would go through the following thought process:

 The array begins with index 0, which is at memory address 1010.

 Index 3 will be exactly three slots past index 0.

 By logical extension, index 3 would be located at memory address 1013, since 1010 + 3 is 1013.

 Once the computer knows that index 3 is at memory address 1013, it can jump right there and see that it contains the value "dates".

 Read: